-• we recognise that a child/learner who is abused or witnesses' violence may feel helpless and humiliated and could experience barriers to raising a concern.
+• we recognise that a child/learner who may have experienced trauma, abuse, or adverse life events, may feel helpless and humiliated and could experience barriers to raising a concern.
 We understand that the behaviour of a child/learner in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mental health problems.
 We understand the impact on a child/learner's mental health, behaviour, and education from familial and/or contextual abuse.
 School may not only provide stability in the lives of children/learners who have been abused or who are at risk of harm, but it plays a significant part in the prevention of harm to our children/learners.

-Our schools will support all children/learners by:
+Our schools will support all children/learners (whether that is within or outside the home including online) by:

-- encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying (including cyber bullying). - promoting a caring, safe, and positive environment within the school and providing children/learners with good lines of communication with trusted adults, supportive friends, and an ethos of protection. - responding sympathetically to any requests for time out to deal with distress and anxiety. - offering details of helplines, counselling, or other avenues of external support. - liaising and working together with all other settings/schools, support services and those agencies involved in the safeguarding of children. - notifying Children's Social Care as soon as there is a significant concern. - ensuring appropriate information is shared confidentially at key transition points in a child/learner's journey to ensure continued support (including school medical records). - ensuring children/learners are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
-This includes online safety. - accessing and using the necessary resources, guidance, and toolkits to support the identification of children/learners requiring mental health support, support services and assessments. - reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+- providing help and support to meet the needs of children as soon as problems emerge. - encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying (including cyber bullying). - promoting a caring, safe, and positive environment within the school and providing children/learners with good lines of communication with trusted adults, supportive friends, and an ethos of protection. - responding sympathetically to any requests for time out to deal with distress and anxiety. - offering details of helplines, counselling, or other avenues of external support. - liaising and working together with all other settings/schools, support services and those agencies involved in the safeguarding of children. - notifying Children's Social Care as soon as there is a significant concern that meets threshold. - ensuring appropriate information is shared confidentially at key transition points in a child/learner's journey to ensure continued support (including school medical records). - ensuring children/learners are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
+This includes online safety.

+- accessing and using the necessary resources, guidance, and toolkits to support the identification of children/learners requiring mental health support, support services and assessments. - reassuring victims that they are being taken seriously and that they will be supported and kept safe.